 1. Eat Enough Protein Every Day

 Forget exercises like curls, shoulder presses, and flyes and training individual body parts (chest, back, biceps, etc.) if building muscle is your goal.
-You must instead perform exercises that train several muscle groups at once.
+Instead, perform strength training exercises that train several muscle groups at once.
 Scientific studies show that exercises that do this are better for building muscle than the aforementioned isolation movements.

-Exercises you should do lots of include: dips, deadlifts, farmers walks, kettlebell swings, military presses, and pull ups.
+Exercises you should do often include: dips, deadlifts, farmers walks, kettlebell swings, military presses, and pull ups.
 These are the movements that will really stimulate your body to build muscle fast.
-This article outlines how to perform my favorite muscle building exercise farmer’s walks.

 3. Train Hard Often

-You don’t have to work out every day for hours at a time to build lots of muscle.
+You don’t have to work out every day for hours at a time to build muscle fast.
 What you need to do is train using the exercises I mentioned above often enough to stimulate muscle growth.
-Lifting weights 3 to 4 days a week is plenty.
-Give yourself a days rest after every 1-2 workouts.
+Lifting weights 3 to 4 times a week is plenty.
+Give yourself a day’s rest after every 1-2 workouts.